List of characters in mythology novels by Rick Riordan: Thalia Grace

 Thalia Grace is the daughter of Zeus and Beryl Grace, a TV starlet.
-She is seven years older than her brother Jason Grace and appears in The Lightning Thief, The Sea of Monsters, The Titan's Curse, The Last Olympian, The Lost Hero, The Blood of Olympus, The Dark Prophecy and The Tyrant's Tomb.
-She is portrayed by Paloma Kwiatkowski and Katelyn Mayer as the young Thalia in the second film.
+She is seven years older than her brother Jason Grace.

 Due to her mother's abusive nature, Thalia had considered leaving home since she was little, but stayed to protect Jason.
-When Jason was seemingly stolen during a visit to Sonora, Thalia finally ran away and stayed on the run with Luke and Annabeth until they met Grover the satyr when she was 12.
-When they reached camp, Hades sent a horde of hell hounds that Thalia held off, sacrificing herself for her friends.
+When Jason is seemingly sacrificed by their mother during a visit to Sonora, Thalia finally runs away and stays on the run with Luke and Annabeth until they met Grover the satyr when she was 12.
+When they reached camp, Hades sent a horde of hellhounds that Thalia held off, sacrificing herself for her friends.
 Zeus pitied his daughter and turned her into a pine tree; her spirit then provided a magical barrier around the camp, keeping mortals and monsters out.
-Seven years later, she is purged from the pine tree with the Golden Fleece, which was applied to save it from poisons that were destroying the magical barrier protecting the demigods.
-At the end of The Titan's Curse, she becomes the lieutenant of the Hunters of Artemis, which freezes her age the night before her 16th birthday and prevents her from being the child of the prophecy.
+Seven years later, she is separated from the pine tree with the Golden Fleece, which was applied to save it from poisons that were destroying the magical barrier protecting the demigods.

+No longer assumed dead, she is the oldest surviving child of the "Big Three" gods, and thus is first in line to be the child of the prophecy.
+In The Titan's Curse, she is one of three chosen by Zoë Nightshade to accompany her on her quest.
+On this quest, she is confronted by Luke Castellan, who she has not seen since was turned into a pine tree.
+She refuses his offer to join him in his crusade.
+At the end of The Titan's Curse, she becomes the lieutenant of the Hunters of Artemis, after the previous lieutenant, Zoë Nightshade sacrifices herself, which freezes her age the night before her 16th birthday and prevents her from being the child of the prophecy.
+She returns occasionally to aid characters in future books.

 Thalia has bright blue eyes and short, spiky black hair, and wears black eyeliner and punk style clothing.
 Jason describes her as having a Mediterranean complexion.
-Annabeth and Chiron remark that her personality and character traits (like her bravery and loyalty) are very similar to Percy's.
 She also shares some traits with her father, such as his pride, confidence, and vehement reactions to betrayal or contradiction.
-An incredibly skilled warrior, she is willing to attack even Luke, who was known as the best swordsman of the last 300 years.
-Thalia's weapons are a replica of the shield Aegis, disguised as a silver bracelet, and a spear, disguised as a Mace can.
-After The Titan's Curse, she also uses a bow and hunting knives, given to her by the Hunters of Artemis.
+An incredibly skilled warrior, Thalia's weapons are a replica of the shield Égida named Aegis and a spear.
 Her main power is the ability to summon lightning and generate electric shocks.
-In The Titan's Curse, it is revealed that she has a rather ironic fear of heights, despite being a daughter of Zeus.
+In The Titan's Curse, she ironically shows a fear of heights, despite being a daughter of Zeus.
 In The Lost Hero, she embraces her brother Jason for the first time in years, only to learn that he had lost his memory.

+She is portrayed by Paloma Kwiatkowski and Katelyn Mayer as the young Thalia in the second film.
+In the TV series, she will be portrayed by Tamara Smart.